If you have gold or silver coins you want to sell, they can be worth quick cash.

 I inherited a collection of silver coins.
 How do I sell?

 Selling silver coins is a lot like selling gold coins.
 First determine whether or not the coin has any value as a collectible.
 Learn more in this post on valuing and selling silver coins, as well as top silver buyers.

 To find out how much your coins are worth, start by researching online.
 Visit sites like ebay and Reddit to see what similar coins are selling for.

-If you determine your coins are not worth anything more than their scrap metal value, you can send them to CashforGoldUSA to get a free estimate before selling.
+If you determine your coins are not worth anything more than their scrap metal value, you can send them to CashforGoldUSA to get the melt value before selling.
 A local metals buyer, pawn shop or jeweler can also weigh and grade the quality of the metal in your coins.

 If you believe your coins are rare or otherwise valuable as a collector’s item, you can search for a “coin dealer near me” who can give you an appraisal on your coins.

 You can also consult The Red Book, A Guide Book of United States Coins 2022 75th Edition.

 Winter also recommends the Professional Coin Grading Service as an online source to find out information about your coins.

 Which coins are worth money?